 A joint initiative of the College of Arts and Sciences and University Libraries, the center seeks to bring out civil rights history to life and inspire an informed dialogue about today's social justice issues.

-Exploring digital technology’s place in the worlds of art, science and literature helps us see the human condition in a whole new way.
 The center supports various types of innovations in the use of digital technology for research, teaching and public outreach in the humanities and related disciplines.

 The History Center nurtures scholarship and engages with the community to promote the historical craft.